ACDBA members include both contingent debt collectors and debt buyers.

 • Debt purchase assignees are obliged to comply with the Banking Code of Practice and the National Credit Code, where relevant, in addition to their contractual obligations to the assignors.

 Member statistics reveal a low level of complaints against industry members.
-Despite a high volume of contacts (over 104 million for FY2022 in relation to 7.9 million accounts) incidents against the industry amount to less than 0.039% per total contacts per annum
+Despite a high volume of contacts (over 103 millions for FY2022 in relation to 7.9 million accounts) incidents against the industry amount to less than 0.039% per total contacts per annum!

-Collections exclusively involve distressed debt where consumer responses to requests for payment can be emotionally charged, an incident rate as low as 0.039% per total contacts made each year is outstanding.
+Collections exclusively involve distressed depts where consumer responses to request for payment can be emotionally charged, an incident rate as low as 0.039% per total contacts made each year is outstanding.

 Most ACDBA members work in multi-jurisdictions.
 The professionalism of members is evidenced by the extremely low rate of complaints received.
 Complaints received are resolved promptly and efficiently, evidenced by rare enforcement action by regulators within the sector.